cleitonsouza01/trade/docs/api/trade.md

 + name: A string representing the name of the asset.
 + symbol: A string representing the symbol of the asset.
 + expiration_date: A string 'YYYY-mm-dd' representing the expiration date of the asset, if any.
++ underlying_assets: A list of Asset objects representing the underlying assets of the asset.
++ ratio: By default the ratio is 1, so 1 asset = 1 underlying asset.

 ### Methods:

 #### _ _ init _ _ (self, name=None, symbol=None, expiration_date=None):

-#### _ _ deepcopy _ _ (self, memo)
-Assets always return a reference to themselves when being copied, so they are never really copied.

-## trade.Derivative(Asset):
-A derivative is a asset which derives from one or more assets.

-Derivatives have all the asset attributes and can be traded like normal assets.

-This is a base class for derivatives.

-### Attributes:
-+ name: A string representing the name of the asset.
-+ symbol: A string representing the symbol of the asset.
-+ expiration_date: A string 'YYYY-mm-dd' representing the expiration date of the derivative, if any.
-+ underlying_assets: A list of Asset objects representing the underlying assets of this derivative.
-+ ratio: By default the ratio is 1, so 1 derivative = 1 underlying asset.

 ## trade.Event